adyen-examples/adyen-step-by-step-integration-workshop/README.md

 ### Definition of Done:

-* You've implemented a successful payment on TEST that can be seen in your [Customer Arena page](https://ca-test.adyen.com/).
+* You've implemented a successful payment on TEST that can be seen in your [Customer Area page](https://ca-test.adyen.com/).